Pico Viejo

 Pico Viejo is a volcano located on the island of Tenerife in Canary Islands, Spain.
-It is the second highest peak of Tenerife and the Canary Islands (after the Teide), with a height of 3,135 m above sea level, and a huge crater approximately 720 metres in diameter.
+It is the second highest peak of Tenerife and the Canary Islands (after Teide), with a summit height of 3,129 m above sea level, and a crater approximately 720 metres in diameter.

 The volcano is part of the Teide volcanic complex, which began forming about 200,000 years ago in the center of Tenerife.
-Its crater is one of the satellite craters around El Teide.
+Its crater is one of the satellite craters around Teide.

 It last erupted in 1798, and it is estimated that it ejected around 12 million m³ of lava over three months forming a black colored surface, which is different from the rest of the volcano area, which are known as the Teide noses.

 Climbing routes

 Pico Viejo can be climbed from several sides: from the road in the west and south-west, from the hotel Parador, and from Mount Teide.

 The shortest approach from the west and south-west side is if you start from the parking Narices del Teide.
 From the Parador side, the route starts at the parking area.